-- 15. Apply power to the board from the 18v battery through the 12v bulb and resistor. - 16.
-Check the dual colour Light Emitting Diode (LED) lights RED (No radio pulses being received).
-It will light GREEN later to indicate that motor rotation is being demanded. - 17.
-Disconnect Power from board. - 18.
-Connect the Receiver (Both Channel 2 and Channel 4 wires must be connected) - 19.
-Switch on Transmitter and ensure that the controls are centred. - 20.
-Apply power to board from the 18v battery through the 12v bulb and resistor. - 21.
-Check the LED lights RED for 1⁄2 second and then goes out to indicate pulses being received from receiver. - 22.
-Move transmitter right stick up slowly (Channel 2).
-The LED should glow GREEN and increase in brightness with control deflection. - 23.
+- 15. Apply power to the board from the 18v battery through the 12v test bulb and resistor.
+Check the dual colour Light Emitting Diode (LED) lights RED (No radio pulses being received). - 16.
+Switch on the Transmitter ensuring that the control sticks and the four trim sliders are all central.
+Check the Red LED goes out.
+(Radio pulses are being received) - 17.
+Move transmitter right stick up and down slowly (Channel 2).
+The LED should glow GREEN and increase in brightness with control deflection. - 18.
 Move transmitter right stick down slowly (Channel 2).
-The LED should glow GREEN and increase in brightness with control deflection - 24.
+The LED should glow GREEN and increase in brightness with control deflection. - 19.
 Move transmitter left stick to left and right (Channel 4).
-The LED should glow GREEN and increase in brightness with control deflection. - 25.
+The LED should glow GREEN and increase in brightness with control deflection. - 20.
 If the LED glows GREEN faintly with controls at neutral, adjust the transmitter trims for neutral.